gjbex/training-material/C/README.md

     structure that allows range queries.
 It illustrates some pointer juggling, bit-level operations, error handling, CUnit testing, C99 features, and Doxygen documentation.
+1. `c_intro.pptx`: Powerpoint presentation based on Kernighan and Ritchie's "The C programming language".